Easier Fitness: "Helping people with little time or low energy find simpler ways to exercise, eat better and stay healthy."

 Dancing is an easy form of exercise, so not only do you get the cognitive benefits of dementia prevention, but you get the cardiovascular benefits as well.

-You don't have to run a marathon every day to stay healthy.
-You don't have to dance for 2 hours every day.
-Dancing to one song here and there throughout the day will help you.
-Do what you can.
-A lot of the time we don't have to be forced to dance.
-It is something we do when the music moves us.
-We hear a favorite song and we're driven to hit the floor and show our moves.
+Also, a lot of the time we don't have to be forced to dance.
+It is something we like to do when the music moves us.
+We hear one of our favourite songs and we hit the floor and show some moves.